protontypes/open-sustainable-technology/README.md

 - [scout](https://github.com/trynthink/scout) - A tool for estimating the future energy use, carbon emissions, and capital and operating cost impacts of energy efficiency and demand flexibility technologies in the U.S. residential and commercial building sectors.
 - [BOPTEST](https://github.com/ibpsa/project1-boptest) - The Building Optimization Testing (BOPTEST) Framework enables the assessment and benchmarking of control algorithms for building energy management.
 - [BOPTEST-Gym](https://github.com/ibpsa/project1-boptest-gym) - The OpenAI-Gym interface of the BOPTEST framework facilitates the assessment and benchmarking of RL algorithms for building energy management.
-- [hpxml](https://github.com/hpxmlwg/hpxml) - Home Performance XML is a data transfer standard for the home performance industry.
 - [HPXML to Home Energy Score Translator](https://github.com/NREL/hescore-hpxml) - This translator script takes an HPXML file or directory of files as an input and generates HEScore inputs from it.
 - [LoadProfileGenerator](https://github.com/FZJ-IEK3-VSA/LoadProfileGenerator) - A program for generating load curves for residential consumers.
 Agent-based and extremely detailed.
 - [The-building-data-genome-project](https://github.com/buds-lab/the-building-data-genome-project) - A collection of non-residential buildings for performance analysis and algorithm benchmarking.